 Go for the aperitivo flights, stay for the cheesy focaccia bread and the spaghetti with clams: Fox & the Knife, one of the best new restaurants in the country when it debuted in 2019, continues to impress with its excellent dishes, not to mention the delicious cocktails and friendly staff.

-True to its name, Prairie Fire features wood-fired dishes, including crispy pizzas, maple-glazed honeynut squash, and oysters topped with bread crumbs and green garlic scampi butter.
+True to its name, Prairie Fire features wood-fired dishes, including crispy pizzas, mushrooms dressed up with black garlic and egg yolk, and oysters topped with bread crumbs and green garlic scampi butter.
 There’s a select list of cocktails, wine, and craft beer, as well.

 Also featured in:

 Sure, there are a lot of good Italian options out there, but don’t miss Mida.
 Its Monday night special, in particular, is perfect for a date: For $80 for two people, feast on five pastas of your choice (made in-house, of course), salad, and bread.